 FAQ 11.
 Buying shares in financial structures counts as aid but selling them is not deducted.
 Does the treatment of private sector instruments unduly increase aid figures?

-In the context of provisional reporting arrangements for PSI, equity investment qualifies as ODA only if it has a clear development intention, as per the ODA eligibility criterion.
-The DAC’s 2016 decision removed the disincentives for using equity in development co-operation by introducing a cap on reflows.
-The profits made are not hidden, however: under the provisional reporting arrangement, members shall provide the OECD with detailed information on the sales and dividends to allow the necessary oversight to ensure the data report is sound.
+In the context of provisional reporting arrangements for PSI, an equity investment qualifies as ODA only if it has a clear development intention, as per the ODA eligibility criterion.
+Equity sales are then reported as negative ODA, applying a cap to ensure it does not generate negative ODA over time.
+The cap stems from the DAC’s 2016 decision to remove disincentives for using equity in development co-operation.
+Details on dividends are reported too.

 Donations of COVID-19 vaccines